-Forecasters: Worst still to come from California storm
+Forecasters: New round of heavy rain hits California

-LOS ANGELES (AP) — Although the first wave of a worrisome Pacific storm hasn’t caused any major problems in California, forecasters say the worst is still to come, leaving authorities and disaster-weary residents on edge.
+LOS ANGELES (AP) — Although the first wave of a worrisome Pacific storm didn’t cause any major problems in California, a new round of heavy rain arrived Thursday, leaving authorities and disaster-weary residents on edge.

-Record rain fell Wednesday in parts of Southern California where thousands of people have been evacuated because of the threat of debris flows and mudslides from wildfire burn areas.
+After an overnight lull, the storm picked up intensity before dawn on the state’s central coast, where thousands of people have been evacuated because of the threat of debris flows and mudslides from wildfire burn areas.

-Although there were no major debris flows as feared, forecasters warned that disaster is still very possible as the rain picks up on Thursday.

 “We’re very concerned,” said National Weather Service meteorologist Joe Sirard.
 “We’re hoping this isn’t a cry-wolf scenario where people will pooh-pooh what we’re saying.”